Joshfairhead/Obsidian/Omnicient/Entities/Toucan.md

 ---

 - In future they are interested in curating vintages (quality control).
-Set up a meeting in a
+Set up a meeting in mid september to discuss this.